evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_Sportback_e-tron/_index.md

 Additionally, you can choose between 4 wheels with sizes from 20 to 22 inches.

-The car has four regular doors and a tailgate.
-The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.
+The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).
+Soft close are an optional function for the regular doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.